losttype/blog.losttype.com/src/2011-10-22-fonts-in-use-work-x-union.md

 ---
 [WORK x UNION][1], a new job listing website, have tastefully implemented Wisdom Script and Liberator throughout their site/identity.

-> &#8220;There are tons of job sites, but there is no job site that focuses on giving away just 1 great job.&#8221;
+> There are tons of job sites, but there is no job site that focuses on giving away just 1 great job.

 via [the donut project][2]